Islay Whisky Distillery Tours

 - Website: Bunnahabhain

-Its remoteness means that a visit to this distillery feels more like a pilgrimage than a visit to a tourist attraction and it certainly feels less touristy than a visit to Bowmore, which is perhaps why they’ve priced the tours a few pounds cheaper than the others in this list.
+Its remoteness means that a visit to this distillery feels more like a pilgrimage than a visit to a tourist attraction, and it certainly feels less touristy than a visit to Bowmore, which is perhaps why they’ve priced the tours a few pounds cheaper than the others on this list.

-Fans of this whisky will be pleased to know you can fill your own bottle from the cask in the visitor centre and even add your own label (you can do this at Bowmore too).
+Fans of this whisky will be pleased to know you can fill your own bottle from the cask in the visitor centre and even add your own label (although you can also do this at Bowmore).

 Caol Ila Distillery Tour